ndwarshuis/org-ml/README.md

 #### om-elem-headline-indent-subtree `(index headline)`

-Indent the subheadline and its contents at `index` within `headline`.
+Indent the subheadline and its children at `index` within `headline`.

 ```el
 ;; Given the following contents: